 Is the payments tool secure?

 The payments tool uses multiple layers of security to protect sensitive payment information.
-Your buyer’s payment credentials are encrypted and tokenized to help ensure that unauthorized parties do not gain access to sensitive payment information.
+The payments tool is built using Stripe's API integration to manage the secure collection and transmission of payment data.
+Your buyer's payment credentials are encrypted and tokenized by Stripe to help ensure that unauthorized parties do not gain access to sensitive payment information.

 Is the payments tool compliant with PCI requirements?

-Yes, it is compliant with the Payment Card Industry’s Data Security Standards (PCI-DSS).
-HubSpot processes your transactions using infrastructure provided by Stripe, a leading provider of digital payments infrastructure.
-Stripe’s infrastructure is certified to comply with PCI-DSS Level 1, the payment industry’s highest level of protection.
+Yes, HubSpot payments uses infrastructure provided by Stripe, Inc., a leading provider of digital payments infrastructure.
+Stripe’s infrastructure is certified to comply with the Payment Card Industry’s Data Security Standards (PCI-DSS) Level 1, the payment industry’s highest level of protection.

 Does the payments tool require my business to validate compliance with PCI security standards?

 With most traditional payment processors, businesses that accept card payments are required to annually validate their compliance with PCI by submitting documentation and undergoing network vulnerability scans.
-With the payments tool, you are not required to take any action to validate your compliance with PCI.
+With the payments tool, Stripe acts as the payments processor, which means that unless you separately process card data, you are not exposed to card data and are therefore not required to validate your compliance with PCI.

 Rates & fees

-HubSpot's simple and transparent pricing approach means there are no setup fees, monthly fees, minimums or hidden charges.
-HubSpot charges a percentage of each transaction, so you only pay for the service when you actually use it.
+There are no setup fees, monthly fees, minimums, or hidden charges.
+HubSpot charges a percentage of each transaction, so you only pay for the service when you use it.

-- For credit and debit cards, HubSpot charge a flat 2.9% of the transaction amount.
+- For credit and debit cards, you pay a flat 2.9% of the transaction amount.

-- For ACH payments, HubSpot process your first $50,000 per month for free.
-Above that, HubSpot charge a low rate of 0.5% of the transaction amount, which is capped at $5 per transaction.
+- For ACH payments, you pay 0.5% of the transaction amount, which is capped at $10 per transaction.